espocrm/documentation/docs/user-guide/text-search.md

 Full-text search is always applied in Global Search (for entity types with enabled full-text search).

-A text search on the record list view is only utilized for a better performance.
-Results are the same as they were w/o enabled full-text search.
-Yet, it's possible to force a full-text usage by prepending `ft:` to a search query.
+Full-text search is also applied when you search in the list view.
+Though it can be skipped for some search queries.
+Yet, it's possible to force a full-text usage by prepending `ft:` to the search query.

 For InnoDB tables the following operators are available: